Tucker Barnhart Player Props: Cubs vs. Brewers

 Tucker Barnhart At The Plate

-- He has gone deep in one of 34 games, and in 1% of his plate appearances.
+- He has hit a home run in one of 35 games, and in 1% of his plate appearances.

-- Barnhart has driven in a run in five games this season (14.7%), but has had no multiple-RBI games.
+- Barnhart has driven in a run in six games this season (17.1%), including one multiple-RBI game.

-- He has scored in three of 34 games so far this year.
+- He has scored a run in three of 35 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.